-While it may seem unprecedented for all iPhone models on the previous iOS version to support the next big one, it's not the first time it's happened.
+While it may seem unprecedented for all iPhone models on the previous iOS version to support iOS 14, it's not the first time it's happened.
 Apple's iOS 13 did kick a few phones to the curb (the iPhone 5S, 6, and 6 Plus), but iOS 12 supported all iPhone models that ran on the previous iOS version.

 It also happened when iOS 10 worked with all iOS 9 models.
 Going even further back, iOS 6 supported the three iPhones running iOS 5, and iPhone OS 2 and 3 both worked with all of the previous year's models.

-However, iOS 14 will be the first time in Apple's history that at least 18 different iPhone models will work on the same iOS version.
-Right now, iOS 13 holds the record with 15 compatible iPhone models.
+However, iOS 14 is the first time in Apple's history that 19 different iPhone models work on the same iOS version.
+Previously, iOS 13 held the record with 15 compatible iPhone models.